Hello

 Agiles are really nice guitars, I've seen plenty of Gibsons built to a lower standard.

 Pickups?
-Meh (to quote David Crosby. :D ) Pickups are a matter of choice people replace pickups to get some their ear likes.
+Meh (to quote David Crosby. ) Pickups are a matter of choice people replace pickups to get some their ear likes.

 And ears a rather like belly buttons (and opinions) everyone has at least one.